htmfilho/htmfilho.github.io/_posts/2016/2016-11-22-how-does-easter-feast-change-every-year.md

                  (easter/calculate-easter-date 1582)))))
 {% endhighlight %}

 Another test takes some examples of Easter dates from existing calendars to compare with the results.
-One of the chosen years must be a <a href="https://en.wikipedia.org/wiki/Leap_year" target="_blank">leap year</a> just to verify that it doesn’t affect the calculation.
+One of the chosen years must be a [leap year](https://en.wikipedia.org/wiki/Leap_year) just to verify that it doesn’t affect the calculation.

 {% highlight clojure %}
 (deftest test-known-easter-dates